Instant Pot Sweet and Sour Chicken

 - oil – vegetable or canola oil is best for browning the chicken.

-- chicken – you will need 1-1/4 pounds of boneless, skinless chicken breast, cut into 1-inch cubes for this Instant Pot chicken recipe.
+- chicken – just like with my chicken stroganoff, you will need 1-1/4 pounds of boneless, skinless chicken breast, cut into 1-inch cubes for this Instant Pot chicken recipe.

 - salt and pepper – always season your chicken before cooking it!